 If the answer is “not many” then do your research to give your magnet some “better food”.

 I routinely distrust anyone and double-check any kind of information myself.
 Maybe I am paranoid but my behavior is driven by one simple question – how many people appreciate the importance of memorization and treat it as an indispensable part of their expertise acquisition?

 The answer is – close to zero.

-That automatically renders the most of the opinions you will ever hear in your life invalid.
+That automatically renders most of the opinions you will ever hear in your life invalid.
 Or at best they might be classified as half-truths.
-Sounds callous but it’s definitely true.
+It sounds callous but it’s definitely true.

 Surveys on many other issues have yielded similarly dismaying results.
 “As a rule, strong feelings about issues do not emerge from deep understanding,” Sloman and Fernbach write.
 And here our dependence on other minds reinforces the problem.
 If your position on, say, the Affordable Care Act is baseless and I rely on it, then my opinion is also baseless.
 When I talk to Tom and he decides he agrees with me, his opinion is also baseless, but now that the three of us concur we feel that much more smug about our views. – Why Facts Don’t Change Our Minds | The New Yorker

 3. Your ego can be the end of you

 It’s worth keeping in mind that the more somebody holds himself in high esteem, the slimmer the chances that they will be swayed by facts that contradict their opinions.

 What’s worse, everyone is affected by this bias.
 Especially all the people who think of themselves as experts or have fancy titles like a Ph.D. or a professor.

 Alas, the titles don’t mean diddly-squat if you don’t have vast knowledge.